 CSR is committed to protecting the environment in which we operate by working towards minimising the impact of our activities on it.
-CSR has specific targets to reduce greenhouse gas emissions and waste production and the consumption of energy and water used in production.
+With reference to the United Nations Sustainable Development Goals, CSR has set specific targets including reducing greenhouse gas emissions and waste production and the consumption of energy and water used in production.

-The CSR Board is ultimately accountable for ensuring CSR's compliance with CSR's sustainability policies and environmental law and regulations.
+The CSR Board, through the Safety & Sustainability Committee, is ultimately accountable for ensuring CSR’s compliance with CSR’s sustainability policies and environmental law and regulations.
 However, all CSR people are expected to take personal responsibility by considering their actions, helping to implement sustainability standards and reporting environmental incidents to managers.

-More information is provided in CSR's Sustainability Report.
+More information is provided in CSR’s annual Sustainability Report.

 Avoiding Conflicts of Interest